Constitutional history of Canada: John Russell's Ten Resolutions (1837)

-On March 2, 1837, John Russell, the British Colonial Secretary, submitted ten resolutions to the Parliament in response to the ninety-two resolutions.
-The Parliament adopted the resolutions on March 6.
+On March 2, 1837, John Russell, the British Colonial Secretary, submitted ten resolutions to Parliament in response to the ninety-two resolutions.
+Parliament adopted the resolutions on March 6.

 Most of the recommendations brought forth by the elected assemblies were systematically ignored by the Executive Councils.
 This was particularly true in Lower Canada with an assembly consisting mostly of French-Canadian members of the Parti Patriote.
 This impasse created considerable tensions between the French-Canadian political class and the British government.
 In 1834 Louis-Joseph Papineau, a French-Canadian political leader, submitted a document entitled the Ninety-Two Resolutions to the Crown.
 The document requested vast democratic reforms such as the transfer of power to elected representatives.
 The reply came three years later in the form of the Russell Resolutions, which not only rejected the 92 Resolutions but also revoked one of the assembly's few real powers, the power to pass its own budget.
 This rebuff heightened tensions and escalated into armed rebellions in 1837 and 1838, known as the Lower Canada Rebellion.
 The uprisings were short-lived, however, as British troops quickly defeated the rebels and burned their villages in reprisal.

 The rebellion was also contained by the Catholic clergy, which, by representing the only French-Canadian institution with independent authority, exercised a tremendous influence over its constituents.
 During and after the rebellions Catholic priests and the bishop of Montreal told their congregants that questioning established authority was a sin that would prevent them from receiving the sacraments.
 The Church refused to give Christian burials to supporters of the rebellion.
 With liberal and progressive forces suppressed in Lower Canada, the Catholic Church's influence dominated the French-speaking side of French Canadian/British relations from the 1840s until the Quiet Revolution secularized Quebec society in the 1960s.

 Suspension of the Constitutional Act (1838)

-Approximately four months after having proclaimed martial law in the district of Montreal, Governor Gosford suspended, on March 27, 1838, the Constitutional Act of 1791 and set up a Special Council.
+Approximately four months after having proclaimed martial law in the district of Montreal, Governor Gosford suspended, on March 27, 1838, the Constitutional Act 1791 (31 Geo.
+3. c.
+31) and set up a Special Council.